oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 </div>

 #### Rewriting the Duck has problems
- - Have to edit someone elses library, to add support for *my* type.
+ - Have to edit someone else's library, to add support for *my* type.
  - This could mean adding a lot of code for them to maintain.
  - Does not scale, what if other people wanted to add Chickens, Geese etc.